Agoric/documentation/main/zoe/api/zoe.md

 untrusted invitation as the argument.

-The `mint` associated with the `invitationIssuer` create `invitations` in the form of ERTP `payments` that represent the right to interact with a smart contract in particular ways.
+The `mint` associated with the `invitationIssuer` creates `invitations` in the form of ERTP `payments` that represent the right to interact with a smart contract in particular ways.

 The `invitationIssuer` has two methods, both of which take an `invitation` as an argument.